Now is an exciting time to be an independent music artist. These days, if you know how to market your music, an artist can rise to fame overnight.

 An over-designed website that’s hard to navigate might drive your fans away.
 It should be easy to find your live show schedule, links to buy or stream your music, and ways to buy your merchandise.
 Features like slideshows on the homepage can help your website be more dynamic while still maintaining intuitive functionality.

 Your website should also be designed to function on mobile devices.
 If someone hears your music in a bar or a nightclub and jumps on their phone to find it, they should be able to easily navigate your site.
-Constant Contact offers a website builder tool for musicians, as well as a LogoMaker tool to have something eye-catching to put on your website and merchandise.

 Use social media platforms